Automatic Watches FAQ [Part 1]

 6. Can an automatic watch be overwound?

-Definitely, it is a no. Overwinding can cause permanent damage to the watch’s winding gears, so it is advised to follow 30-40 turns only or until resistance is reached.
+Definitely.
+Overwinding can cause permanent damage to the watch’s winding gears, so it is advised to follow 30-40 turns only or until resistance is reached.

 We have completed the first half answers to some of the most common FAQ about automatic watches.
 For more information please refer to the second part of this FAQ.